dotnet/docs-maui/docs/user-interface/controls/hybridwebview.md

 Your app's C# code can synchronously and asynchronously invoke JavaScript methods within the <xref:Microsoft.Maui.Controls.HybridWebView>, with optional parameters and an optional return value.
 This can be achieved with the `InvokeJavaScriptAsync` and `EvaluateJavaScriptAsync` methods:

 - The `EvaluateJavaScriptAsync` method runs the JavaScript code provided via a parameter and returns the result as a string.
-- The `InvokeJavaScriptAsync` method invokes a specified JavaScript method, optionally passing in parameter values, and returns a string containing the return value of the JavaScript method.
+- The `InvokeJavaScriptAsync` method invokes a specified JavaScript method, optionally passing in parameter values, and specifies a generic argument that indicates the type of the return value.
+It returns an object of the generic argument type that contains the return value of the called JavaScript method.
 Internally, parameters and return values are JSON encoded.

 ### Invoke synchronous JavaScript